 February 11, 2022 - The U.S. FDA announced it had issued a EUA for Bebtelovimab applicable to specific people over the age of twelve.
-Bebtelovimab is not authorized for patients who are hospitalized due to COVID-19 or require oxygen therapy due to COVID-19.
+Bebtelovimab is not authorized for patients hospitalized due to COVID-19 or requiring oxygen therapy due to COVID-19.
 Treatment with bebtelovimab has not been studied in patients hospitalized due to COVID-19.
 The issuance of a EUA is different than an FDA Approval.

-February 3, 2022 - Eli Lilly reported the Company submitted a request to the U.S. FDA for a EUA for bebtelovimab for the treatment of mild-to-moderate COVID-19 in adults and pediatric patients 12 years of age and older.
+February 3, 2022 - Eli Lilly reported the Company submitted a request to the U.S. FDA for a EUA for bebtelovimab to treat mild-to-moderate COVID-19 in adults and pediatric patients 12 years old of age and older.
 Authentic virus analysis of bebtelovimab confirms earlier pseudovirus findings, demonstrating that Lilly's investigational antibody neutralizes concern variants, including Omicron.

 January 9, 2022 - AbCellera and its collaborators released new preclinical data showing the pseudovirus neutralization status of its two monoclonal antibodies, bamlanivimab and bebtelovimab (LY-CoV1404), against the Omicron variant.
 In addition, the data confirmed that the investigational antibody bebtelovimabs, currently in Phase 2 clinical trials with Eli Lilly and Company, maintains full and potent neutralization activity against the Omicron variant and all other known SARS-CoV-2 variants of concern.